CANINE HEALTH INFORMATION

 Joan Reinbold © TheDogPlace

 Dog owners want to know "How do I ship a dog?"
-We asked international authority Joan Reinbold to provide answers.
-Her advice on shipping a dog or flying with your pet is to "plan ahead."
+We asked an international authority for advice on shipping as air cargo or flying with your pet.

 Begin with a direct call to each airline regarding temperature restrictions, air cargo vs. taking your dog as a cabin carry-on, health certificates, etc. Much depends on how, when, and with whom you book your flight.
 Learn the best days and time to fly with or ship a dog, the proper crate or carrier, what direct flight doesn't mean and airline regulations.